5:00 Heed Your Hunch At Betway Handicap

 6:00 Bombardier “March To Your Own Drum” Handicap

-Three last time out winners and Newcastle 888 Horse racing betting favourites look set to contest this 0-75 handicap but preference would go to the Mick Easterby trained La Rav.
+Three last time out winners and favourites look set to contest this 0-75 handicap but preference would go to the Mick Easterby trained La Rav.
 Both Miss Mulligan and Xcelente both shoulder a 6lb penalty for their victories but La Rav will only race off a 2lb higher mark.
 His win came over this C&D last month off a mark of 73 and the handicapper has only raised him 2lb for a neck success.
 The second that day Wild Hope has finished 3rd off a 1lb higher mark since which boosts the form and La Rav would hold strong claims if declared.

 6:30 Get Your Ladbrokes Daily Odds Boost Nursery Handicap